Wireless for Machine Learning: Problem formulation for centralized machine learning

-We discuss herein the general \ac{ML} problem of supervised learning, i.e., the problem of labeling unseen data based on information from a set of labeled training data~\cite{bottou2018}.
+We discuss herein the general \ac{CML} problem of supervised learning, i.e., the problem of labeling unseen data based on information from a set of labeled training data~\cite{bottou2018}.
 The common learning goal is to represent a prediction function $h:\calX\rightarrow \calY$ from an input space $\calX$ to an output space $\calY$ such that, given $\vtX\in\calX$, the value $h(\vtX)$ offers an accurate prediction about the true output $y\in\calY$.
 Hence, the prediction function $h$ should minimize a risk measure over an adequately selected family of prediction functions, termed $\calH$.
 Instead of optimizing over a generic family of prediction functions, it is commonly assumed that the prediction function $h$ has a fixed form and is parameterized by a real vector $\vtW\in\bbR^d$ with dimension $d$.
-Then, for some $h(\cdot;\cdot):\bbR^{d_x}\times\bbR^d\rightarrow\bbR^{d_y}$, the family of prediction functions is $\calH\triangleq \{h(\cdot;\vtW): \vtW\in\bbR^d\}$, where $d_x$ and $d_y$ are the dimensions of $\vtX$ and $\vtY$, respectively.